deleriux/tcpxfer/README.md

 We maintain an ongoing state against a constantly sliding window.

-In that case, we would report the issue to the client.
+In the case the SLA was breached.
+This would report to standard out (the result of which was piped into a slack channel).

 # Purpose